CAS Process and Operations

 How often are CAS Functional Area Standards and Guidelines revised?

-CAS policy calls for every functional area standard to be reviewed periodically on a 10-year basis for purposes of determining whether a revision is needed.
-Individuals or organizations who believe a given standard is in need of revision are invited to contact CAS to make such recommendations.
+CAS policy calls for every set of functional area standards to be reviewed periodically on an 8-10 year basis.
+Individuals or organizations who believe a given set of standards are in need of revision are invited to contact CAS to make such recommendations.

 Does CAS have a presence at national association meetings?

 Because CAS is a consortium of professional associations, each member association is responsible for providing its membership with information about the nature and availability of CAS standards.
 Most member associations include CAS-related presentations at their conventions.
 Several CAS officers and representatives are available upon request to provide CAS workshops or programs sponsored by professional organizations.
 CAS-oriented programs have been offered at numerous national and international conferences in recent years.

 My association has established professional standards.
 What can CAS provide that we don't already have?

 Several professional associations have established standards for their constituent members, some of which are quite comparable to CAS standards.
 In general, CAS standards are designed to be used in every type and size of higher educational institution and were created for this broad user base.
 A primary benefit of the CAS standards is the fact that CAS represents a profession-wide effort to develop, promulgate, and encourage use of its professional standards.
 Consequently, the professional credibility of the CAS Standards and Guidelines tends to exceed those proffered by a single organization.
 If an institution or division uses the CAS standards to study more than one functional area, use of CAS ensures that the areas to be examined and the criteria will be consistent across areas.

 I think CAS needs to develop standards for a new functional area.
 How can I learn if CAS is working on my area of interest or make a recommendation?